 Despite its status as Spain’s second-largest city, many residents of the Catalonian capital would just as soon cut ties with Spain altogether.
 As Spaniards will readily tell you, Barcelona does its own thing, constantly in a state of self-improvement and self-reflection.
 Over the centuries, it has managed to nurture the artistic careers of dozens of creative minds, many brutally silenced during the tumultuous years of the Spanish Civil War.
-In fact, for what it’s worth, we have yet to come across a city more influenced by a single artist, or artistic concept.
-Antoni Gaudí is alive and well in Barça, his monuments, parks, and domestic designs accenting, if not framing or altogether defining, the overall tone of the city.
+For what it’s worth, we have yet to come across a city more influenced by a single artist, or artistic concept.
+Antoni Gaudí is alive and well in Barça, and his monuments, parks, and domestic designs continue to accent, if not frame or altogether define, the overall tone of the city.
 Even though Barcelona may fancy itself the capital of a sovereign nation, the labyrinth of El Gotico is one of the most exciting old towns in all of Spain, and to get lost in its narrow alleys is to truly taste Northern Mediterranean life.

 Album: Galaxy 500 – Today